VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Results

 \subsection{Network accuracy}

 Now that we have established the beneficial training and inference speed, we next evaluated our system accuracy when compared to conventional and state-of-the-art VPR systems.
-For the Nordland traversal dataset, our system achieved a P@100R of 56\% (Table \ref{tab:results}).
-The conventional methods SAD and NetVLAD achieved an P@100R of 48\% and 31\% respectively, with the state-of-the-art GCL being 32\%.
-Our main comparison competitor to VPRSNN achieving 53\% (Table \ref{tab:results}).
-By comparison, for Oxford RobotCar dataset we achieved a P@100R of 37\% compared to 40\% for VPRSNN (best performer) (Table \ref{tab:results}).
+For the Nordland dataset, our system achieved a $R@1$ of 56\% (Table \ref{tab:results}).
+The conventional methods SAD and NetVLAD achieved an $R@1$ of 48\% and 31\% respectively, with the state-of-the-art GCL being 32\%.
+Our main comparison competitor to VPRSNN achieved 53\% (Table \ref{tab:results}).

+By comparison, for Oxford RobotCar dataset we achieved a $R@1$ of 37\% compared to 40\% for VPRSNN (best performer) (Table \ref{tab:results}).
 SAD, NetVLAD, and GCL measured at 37\%, 31\%, and 33\% respectively.
+In addition to this, we calculated the precision-recall curves and $R@N$ for both datasets to further validate our method, which are shown in Figure \ref{fig:compmetrics}C and D. We speculate that VPRTempo performs better in Nordland than Oxford RobotCar due to the lower viewpoint variation.
 As previously discussed (refer to Section \ref{sec:baselinemethod}), NetVLAD and GCL do not perform as well on static view-point datasets like Nordland and Oxford RobotCar.
-In addition to this, we calculated the precision-recall curves and R@N for both datasets to further validate our method, which are shown in Figure \ref{fig:compmetrics}C and D.